Mixture of Scope Experts at Test: Generalizing Deeper Graph Neural Networks with Shallow Variants: Preliminaries

-\textbf{Homophily and heterophily.} The homophily/heterophily metrics are widely used as graph properties to measure the probability of nodes with the same class connected to each other.
-In this paper, we investigate the disparity of structural patterns for each node by using a node-wise homophily metric called \textit{node homophily}~\cite{geomgcn}.
-It defines the fraction of neighbors that have the same class:
+\textbf{Node Homophily.} Homophily metrics are widely used as graph properties to measure the probability of nodes with the same class connected to each other.
+In this paper, we mainly use a node-wise homophily metric called \textit{node homophily}~\cite{geomgcn}.
+It defines the fraction of neighbors that have the same class for each node $v$: ${\left|\left\{u \in \N[v]: y_u=y_v\right\}\right|}/{\left|\N[v]\right|}$.

-\textbf{GNN basics.} As a pioneer work, graph convolutional network (GCN)~\cite{gcn} provides a a layer-wise architecture that stacks feature propagation with linear transformation to approximate spectral graph convolutions.
-The $(l+1)-$th layer of GCN is defined as:

-where $\mathbf{h}_u^{(0)}=\x_u$.
-Subsequent GNNs typically modify GCN in terms of aggregator and backbone.
-Some works develop more expressive aggregators~\cite{gat, pna, atp}.
-For example, GAT~\cite{gat} substituting the degree-normalized coefficients in GCN's aggregator with learnable attention scores.
-Another line of works alters the backbone by decoupling aggregation from transformation~\cite{sgc, appnp, sign, gamlp, fsgnn} or adding skip connections between layers~\cite{jknet, resgcn, gcnii, degradation}.
-For instance, SGC~\cite{sgc} eliminates the $\funcname[ReLU]$ function in the GCN layer to allow precomputing feature propagation.
-JKNet~\cite{jknet} directly maps the concatenated outputs of each layer $[\mathbf{h}_v^{(0)}; \cdots; \mathbf{h}_v^{(L)}]$ to the prediction.